 Five Steps in Creating a Seamless Pattern Brush

 1) Find source material.

 Find an image of a pattern from which to draw inspiration.
 Pexels is an excellent place to start as it has many photos that can be used for free.
 For this tutorial, I am using just a section of zebra stripes for inspiration.

 Using the image as inspiration, set up an Illustrator file at 4″ x 4″ and Place (Shift (⇧) + ⌘ + P) the file on the Artboard.
 (The dimensions of the image don’t really make a difference.)

-Lock the layer by clicking in the small square next to the eyeball on the layer that contains the image in your layers panel.
+First, lock the layer by clicking on the small square next to the eyeball.
+This layer will contain the image and make sure it doesn’t move.

 Set a maximum height to your pattern using guides by simply dragging guides from your ruler along the top of the workspace window.
 You can set up your ruler as follows…

 View >> Rulers >> Show Rulers

 Window >> Layers, then click on the [+] at the bottom of the layers panel